TeskaLabs/CatVision-Docs/get-started/sdk-android.md

 CatVision.io SDK has to be initialized during an application start.
 It is done by adding an initialization one liner into a `onCreate()` method of an `Application` class.

-Open a Java source file of your application class and add a `import com.teskalabs.cvio.CatVision;` line and also `CatVision.initialize(this);` line.
+Open a Java source file of your application class and add a `import com.teskalabs.cvio.CatVision;` line and `CatVision.initialize(this);` line.
 See following example:

 ```java
 ...